psychemedia/storytelling-notes/tom_tit_tot.md

 Soo she set too work and eat 'um all, first and last, that she did.

-`[The tale then continues as per the Ipsqich Journal, except that the attribution to A. W. T. is omitted, and the following final line is added:]`
+`[The tale then continues as per the Ipswich Journal, except that the attribution to A. W. T. is omitted, and the following final line is added:]`

 Lork! how she did dap her hands for joy!"
 I'll warrant my master'll ha' forgot all about spinning next year," says she.
 ```